KarlAndr1/beryl/README.md

 		"end \n"
 		"sum";

-	struct i_val result = beryl_eval(prog, strlen(prog), true);
+	struct i_val result = beryl_eval(prog, strlen(prog), BERYL_PRINT_ERR);
 	double num = beryl_as_number(result);
 	assert(num == 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10);

 ```
-It is possible to call custom C functions from within BerylScript, as well as to call BerylScript functions from C; Indeed the entire
+It is possible to call custom C functions from within Beryl, as well as to call Beryl functions from C; Indeed the entire
 standard library is implemented via this API.